A cadastral survey is needed when you want to establish a new property, define the borders of a property or change the rights related to a property.

-Apply for a cadastral survey when you need
+Apply for a cadastral survey if you want

-- a parcelling, to split a property you own into several properties
+- to split a property you own into new properties (parcelling)

-- a partitioning, to split a property owned by several people into separate properties
+- to split a property owned by several people into separate properties (partitioning)

-During cadastral surveys, measurements are usually taken in the terrain when there is no snow on the ground.
-If you submit your cadastral survey application in winter, we can usually start work in the terrain the following spring.
+During cadastral surveys, the necessary terrain work and cartographic work are conducted only when there is no snow on the ground.
+If you submit your cadastral survey application in winter, we can usually start working in the terrain the following spring.

 Apply for a cadastral survey